-C. Nixon's Anti-Inflation DPA
+C. Nixon's Price Controls

-The DPA went without price controls for nearly two decades until Congress revived them in 1970 under President Richard Nixon.
-With inflationary pressures again rising across the economy, Congress looked to the DPA, amending the law to add "Cost of Living Stabilization" as Title II, broadly granting the President authority to "issue such orders and regulations as he may deem appropriate to stabilize prices, rents, wages, and salaries."70
+The DPA became a vehicle for price control authority again nearly two decades later.
+In 1970, with inflationary pressures again rising across the economy, Congress added "Cost of Living Stabilization" under the Economic Stabilization Act of 1970 to legislation extending and amending the DPA.
+This broadly granted the President authority to "issue such orders and regulations as he may deem appropriate to stabilize prices, rents, wages, and salaries."